kimjoar/writings/views.md

 }
 ```

-Thus, whenever you are interested in something outside a view, you can
+Now, whenever you are interested in something outside a view, you can
 listen for events, and you can also let other views know when something
 has occured.
 This creates a highly decoupled application which is easy
 to test and easy to extend.

+---

+To sum up, there are three primary benefits of writing your JavaScript
+in this way:

+* You always know who is responsible for some subset of the DOM.
+Thus,
+  changing another view will *never* impact the DOM outside of its
+  "walls".
+* You can have localized DOM lookup.
+Instead of looking for
+  `.user img` you can look for `img` on the user view.
+With this change
+  you have decoupled your app significantly.
+* It's so amazingly simple to test.
+And your tests will be blazingly
+  fast as they do not depend on the DOM or on the entire app being set
+  up.